A Shipper's Complete Guide To Freight Fuel Surcharges

 What can shippers do about fuel surcharges?

 Fuel surcharges are, unfortunately, a part of the job and will be one of the more common fees on your invoices for the foreseeable future.
 However, there are some things shippers can do to help offset the cost of shipping fuel surcharges.

 - Consolidate shipments.
 Can you consolidate less-than-truckload shipments into a full truckload?
+What about considering volume LTL or partial TL?
 Less bookings mean less fees.

 - Increase visibility of your costs.
 Can you see itemized fuel spend on invoices?
 Shippers can’t control these fuel fees, making documentation even more important.
 If it’s not already lined out, talk to your carrier for deeper cost details.
 This may help when justifying costs to the business.

 - Build fees into the budget.
 If you identify fuel costs in your invoices over time, it’s possible to establish a high-level trend for fuel surcharges.
 Maybe this won’t be an exact amount, but some math gymnastics could help you pad your budget.

 If taking these steps to manage your budget your costs managing fees or finding strategies to overcome unexpected costs is something that you can’t wrap your head around, consider talking to a third-party logistics (3PL) company.
 A 3PL helps in several ways.
 For example, Worldwide Express has a large carrier network allowing shippers more choices when booking freight.
 We also negotiate our rates using the full shipping volume of all our customers, giving shippers better rates than they can negotiate solo.
 But the biggest benefit is our knowledge.
 We can assist with budget planning to make the unpredictable more predictable.

-If you're ready for help swatting away fees or other billing issues for your freight, consider talking to Worldwide Express to see how we can help take the stress out of your freight shipping.
+If you’re ready for help swatting away fees or other billing issues for your freight, consider contacting us at Worldwide Express see how we can help take the stress out of your freight shipping.

 If you’re looking for more transparency in your freight quotes and billing, see how Worldwide Express stacks up to your existing quotes and helps you achieve a clear understanding of your total costs.
 Get a quote today!